GFW PTSD Home | Site Map | Site Search

 length: 4:04

-NEW: Why do trauma survivors so often feel shame?
+Why do trauma survivors so often feel shame?

 In this webcast Frank Ochberg discusses how survivors sometimes hide their feelings.
 Feeling humiliated is part of being victimized.
 The perpetrator should feel shame, not their victim.